PauloAK/backup-microservice/README.md

 [![Moleculer](https://badgen.net/badge/Powered%20by/Moleculer/0e83cd)](https://moleculer.services)

 # backup-microservice
 This is a [Moleculer](https://moleculer.services/)-based microservices project.
-Generated with the [Moleculer CLI](https://moleculer.services/docs/0.14/moleculer-cli.html).
+Created to do simple simple backups of folders and postgres databases.

 ## Usage